 How to Find Your Employment History

-The Social Security Administration charges a fee for detailed information based on the length of time for which you would like to receive records.
+The SSA charges a fee for detailed information based on the length of time for which you would like to receive records.

 Check With Prior Employers

-You can also reconstruct your employment history by contacting the Human Resources department of any former employers where you have any uncertainty about your start and end dates of employment.
-Let them know you would like to confirm the exact dates of employment that they have on record.
+You can also reconstruct your employment history by contacting the human resources department of any of your former employers if you're not certain about your start and end dates of employment.
+Let them know that you would like to confirm the exact dates of employment that they have on record.

-How to Keep Track of Your Employment History
+How to Keep Track of Your Job History